On-premises sync for Active Directory (AD) users

 This article applies to Microsoft Edge version 85 or later.

-Syncing user data in Microsoft Edge normally requires either a Microsoft Account or an Microsoft Entra account, and a connection to Microsoft cloud services.
+Syncing user data in Microsoft Edge normally requires either a Microsoft Account or a Microsoft Entra account, and a connection to Microsoft cloud services.
 With on-premises sync, Microsoft Edge saves an Active Directory user's favorites and settings to a file that can be moved between different computers.
 On-premises sync doesn't interfere with cloud syncing for those profiles that allow it.

 How it works

-Microsoft Edge allows profiles to be associated with Microsoft Entra accounts, which can't be used with cloud sync.
+Microsoft Edge allows profiles to be associated with Active Directory (AD) accounts, which can't be used with cloud sync.
 When on-premises sync is enabled, the data from the AD profile is saved to a file named profile.pb.
 By default, this file is stored in %APPDATA%/Microsoft/Edge.
 After this file is written, it can be moved between different computers, and user data will be read and written on each computer.
 Microsoft Edge only reads and writes from this file; it's the admin's responsibility to ensure that the file is moved as needed.

 For on-premises sync, the only supported scenario is syncing using profile.pb.
 Roaming files and folders other than profile.pb is unsupported because they might result in unexpected behavior.